BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

   you'll start seeing those much more frequently.
 * Loot will skew much more rare, in general.
 You should expect to see those legendaries/uniques far more frequently than in vanilla TPS.
-* Glitch weapons spawn in the main game
+* Glitch weapons spawn in the main game (though they will be more common in the Claptastic Voyage DLC)
 * Luneshine weapons will drop in all world drop pools (this is identical to some functionality in UCP)
 * Legendary/Unique weapons which allow Luneshine are guaranteed to spawn